-Retailers that are not "engaged in business" in this State are not required to collect North Carolina tax on remote sales.
-However, some out-of-state retailers voluntarily collect North Carolina tax as a convenience to their customers.
-Retailers that are not "engaged in business" may include mail-order companies, television shopping networks, firms selling over the internet, and other retailers who receive an order in another state and deliver the property or causes it to be delivered to a person in this state.
+Retailers or facilitators that are not "engaged in business" in this State are not required to collect North Carolina's tax.
+Some out-of-state retailers or facilitators voluntarily collect North Carolina tax as a convenience to their customers.
+Retailers or facilitators that are not "engaged in business" may include mail-order companies, television shopping networks, and firms selling over the internet.

 Items subject to sales and use tax include but are not limited to the following:

 - Computers and other electronic equipment,